 ZION NATIONAL PARK INFORMATION

 Below is a map of the main canyon of Zion National Park.
-A similar (but larger and more detailed) printed map may be acquired when you enter any gate of the park.
+A similar (but larger and more detailed) printed map may be acquired when you enter any gate of the park or at the Zion National Park Visitor Center.

 Footwear: Take a comfortable pair of shoes and carry some band-aids or mole-skin to protect against blisters.
 If you’re going to walk in water (river) you may want a change of socks and/or shoes.